Surrogate NAS Benchmarks: Going Beyond the Limited Search Spaces of Tabular NAS Benchmarks: The Surr-NAS-Bench-DARTS Dataset

+Aside from the cell topology, we can also use our dataset to study the influence of operations to the architecture performance.
 The DARTS search space contains operation choices without parameters such as Skip-Connection, Max Pooling $3 \times 3$ and Avg Pooling $3 \times 3$.
-We visualize the influence of these parameter-free operations on the validation error in the normal cell in Figure~\ref{fig:exp:data_statistics:normal_operations_vs_performance}.
-For the reduction cell we refer to Figure~\ref{fig:app:normal_operations_vs_performance_reduction} in the appendix.
-While pooling operations in the normal cell seem to have a negative impact on performance, a small number of skip connections improves overall performance.
+We visualize the influence of these parameter-free operations on the validation error in the normal and reduction cell in Figure~\ref{fig:exp:data_statistics:normal_operations_vs_performance}, respectively Figure~\ref{fig:app:normal_operations_vs_performance_reduction}.
+While pooling operations in the normal cell seem to have a negative impact on performance, a small number of skip connections improves the overall performance.
 This is somewhat expected, since the normal cell is dimension preserving and skip connections help training by improving gradient flow like in ResNets~\citep{he-cvpr16}.
-For both cells, having many parameter-free operations significantly deteriorate performance.
-We therefore would expect that a good surrogate also models this case as a poorly performing region.
+In the reduction cell, the number of parameter-free operations has less effect as shown in Figure~\ref{fig:app:normal_operations_vs_performance_reduction}.
+In contrast to the normal cell where 2-3 skip-connections lead to generally better performance, the reduction cell shows no similar trend.
+For both cells, however, featuring many parameter-free operations significantly deteriorates performance.
+We therefore expect that a good surrogate also models this case as a poorly performing region.